intel-unesp-mcp/infieri2019-session1/README.md

 3.  and at last, but definitely not the least, - data parallelism to employ the 512-bit vector units.

-The novelty of developer experience in Intel Xeon Phi coprocessor is the continuity of the programming model between Xeon processor and Xeon Phi coprocessor programming:
+The novelty of developer experience in Intel® Xeon Phi™ coprocessor is the continuity of the programming model between Xeon processor and Xeon Phi™ coprocessor programming:

-1. The same C, C++ or Fortran code can be compiled into applications for Intel Xeon processors and Intel Xeon Phi coprocessors.
+1. The same C, C++ or Fortran code can be compiled into applications for Intel Xeon processors and Intel® Xeon Phi™ coprocessors.
     Cross-platform porting is possible with only code re-compilation.

-2. The same parallel frameworks are supported by the Intel Xeon and Intel Xeon Phi architectures.
-MPI can be used to scale in distributed or shared memory with Intel Xeon Phi coprocessors acting as individual cluster nodes.
+2. The same parallel frameworks are supported by the Intel Xeon and Intel® Xeon Phi™ architectures.
+MPI can be used to scale in distributed or shared memory with Intel® Xeon Phi™ coprocessors acting as individual cluster nodes.
 OpenMP, Intel Cilk Plus, Intel Threading Building Blocks, and other shared memory frameworks can be used to split the work homogeneously between the processor or